Loch Rimsdale: Rimsdale

-There is Rimsdale named after the Rimsdale burn which it sits on, it's a small farmstead consisting of 2 buildings just north of the B871.
-It's located on a track which separates it from the road, it is labelled as a small locality.
+There is Rimsdale named after the Rimsdale burn which it sits on, it is a small farmstead consisting of two buildings just north of the B871.
+It is located on a track which separates it from the road, it is labelled as a small locality.

 Gearnsary

 Gearnsary or Cearnsary is the most well known of the settlements in the area, it is the only one listed by google maps and also the only one to be listed by the Ordnance Survey.
 It is located on a mostly private road to the Loch Choire Lodge.
-There's another very small trail directly in the farmstead.
+There is another very small trail directly in the farmstead.
 The Gearnsary burn is named after the farmstead although the much smaller Allt Glas is just as close to the farmstead.

 Truderscaig

-Truderscaig was once a large settlement located near the banks of Loch Truderscaig, one was named after the other however it is unclear which came first as the were both labelled in the 16th century.
+Truderscaig was once a large settlement located near the banks of Loch Truderscaig, one was named after the other however it is unclear which came first as they were both labelled in the 16th century.
 Truderscaig was a township between 1590 and 1900 although it was cleared in 1814.
 It consisted of many buildings many of which still have visible remains today.
-There's still a very small track that links the settlement and the adjacent loch to the rest of the world however most mapping sites do not list it, it is located just south of Bad an Leathaid.
+There is still a very small track that links the settlement and the adjacent loch to the rest of the world however most mapping sites do not list it, it is located just south of Bad an Leathaid.

 Bad an Leathaid

-Bad an Leathaid is the smallest, least known locality in the catchment area of Loch Rimsdale, it doesn't even have a road link.
-It's named after the mountain it's adjacent to.
+Bad an Leathaid is the smallest, least known locality in the catchment area of Loch Rimsdale, it does not even have a road link.
+It is named after the mountain it is adjacent to.
 It is yet another deserted township in this area abandoned with very little archaeological evidence of its existence.